Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Simulation Results

 \subsection{Experimental Results}

 In this section we report on our computational results.
-For the sake of brevity, we focus our attention on the performance of the Atlanta and Germany50 networks and defer the results of the other two smaller networks to Appendix~\ref{sec:appendix:experimentalresults}.
+We first focus our attention on the performance of the Atlanta and Germany50 networks but will then also discuss two smaller networks.
 We report results in terms of the achieved throughput factor $\alpha$, edge capacity violation factor $\beta$, and the wall-clock running times.

-The results of all experiments on these networks are summarized visually in Figure~\ref{fig:runtimefig}, and we will refer to this figure for the remainder of this section.
+Our experiments are summarized visually in Figure~\ref{fig:runtimefig}, and we will refer to this figure for the remainder of this section.
 The qualitative plots at the top and the middle show the empirical throughput and edge capacity violation ratios obtained by executions of the various algorithms.
 Note that we report on 10 data points when applying randomized rounding in contrast to the single data point for the derandomized algorithm.
 For reference, we include a red star data point indicating the optimal LP solution.

-We see for both the Atlanta and Germany50 networks that the compact LP solver combined with both the randomized and derandomized algorithms produces $\beta$ values that are well within our established theoretical bounds, although we see noticeably larger values of $\alpha$ and marginally larger values of $\beta$ when the derandomized rounding is employed.
+We see for both the Atlanta and Germany50 networks that the compact LP combined with both the randomized and derandomized algorithms produces $\beta$ values that are well within our established theoretical bounds, although we see noticeably larger values of $\alpha$ and marginally larger values of $\beta$ when the derandomized rounding is employed.
 The values of $\alpha$ and $\beta$ obtained from MWU are similarly concentrated around their means.
 Interestingly, in combination with the MWU algorithm, the deterministic rounding shows for Germany50 a significant increase in edge capacity violations while also achieving a much higher throughput.
 For the deterministic rounding of MWU, we observe that $\alpha$ increases as $\gamma$ decreases under roughly constant capacity violations.
 With respect to the permutation routing subroutines, we observe more variance over the parameter space, and we typically see much higher capacity violation without a significant gain in throughput.